ctross/SkewCalc/README.md

 ========
 This is an R package for Calculating reproductive skew.

-Install by running:
+Install by running on Cmd:
-install.packages("C:/...PATH.../SkewCalc_0.1-1.tar.gz", type="source",repos=NULL)

-Rcmd INSTALL --build fred
+Rcmd INSTALL --build SkewCalc